vmware-tanzu/tanzu-framework/docs/runtime-core/readiness-framework.md

 ### Example

-The above manifest creates 2 ReadinessProvider resources which will evaluate if `cert-manager` and `kapp-controller` are available in the cluster.
+The below manifest creates two ReadinessProvider resources which will evaluate if `cert-manager` and `kapp-controller` are available in the cluster.
 The providers also specify `checkRefs` which will aid in making the `my-org-baseline` Readiness resource **_ready_**.

 ```yaml
 ---